saheedt/eco-trees/README.md

 The build is minified and the filenames include the hashes.\
 The app is ready to be deployed!

+To run the the production build, run `npm start` then navigate to [http://localhost:9000](http://localhost:9000) to view the production application in the browser.

 ### `npm run eject`